-When they play outdoors, children can experience embodied learning and use their senses to feel, smell, and listen to a different set of inputs than what they experience in their own playroom.
+When they play outdoors, children experience embodied learning and use their senses to feel, smell, and listen to a different set of inputs than what they experience in their own playroom.

-Some of the same principles will help parents prepare an outdoor learning space that invites a child to experiment and self-correct.
+Keeping that in mind will help parents prepare an outdoor learning space that invites a child to experiment and self-correct.

 Indoors, we provide children with a low shelf and a curated selection of toys with which they can work independently.
 Outdoors, we do the same.